How to Use Inertia.js in a Laravel Project: A Simple Guide for Beginners

 - Node.js & NPM (JavaScript package manager - for React/Vue)

-- MySQL or any database (to store your data)
+- MySQL or any database (if you want to store your data)

 Step 1: Create a New Laravel Project